Introduction to Autoboxing and Unboxing in Java

 Conclusion

-We saw the use-case of autoboxing and unboxing, how implicit this concept is and where it can create pros and cons.
-It has to be used with care while coding; else, it can add up unnecessary computational conversion overhead; hence conversions shall be done in the primitives to avoid excessive garbage collection overhead and excessive temporary object creation.
-We also saw the use case of autoboxing with the overload concept of java; you can check a few more constraints along with this.
+We saw the use case of autoboxing and unboxing and how implicit this concept is, along with its pros and cons.
+It must be used with caution when coding; otherwise, it can add unnecessary computational conversion overhead.
+Consequently, conversions must be done in primitives to avoid excessive garbage collection overhead and temporary object creation.
+We also saw the use case of autoboxing with the overload concept in Java.
+You can check a few more constraints along with this.

 Recommended Articles